“Half of Syria’s refugees are children, and we

 As of 2016, over 1 in 10 Syrians have either lost their lives to or have been seriously injured as a result of the bloody civil war raging on since the outbreak of the conflict in March 2011.
 The Arab Spring rose from the resentment and frustration of Syrians towards their authoritarian government.
 This quickly spiraled out of control into a regional and international proxy war fought on the ground by a multitude of factions, each with their own agenda.
+The conflict grew from a full-scale war between the Syrian government and anti-government rebel groups, but has since spilled over into neighboring states and drew in outside parties.
 With a fractured opposition, the build-up of Kurdish forces in the North, a resurgent Syrian government, and the presence of Islamic fundamentalist militants, the hope for a peaceful resolution to this conflict seems further than ever.

 - Syrian Government – Actively backed by Iran, Russia, and Hezbollah.